【Commutan Fukushima】From recovery to future growth. Enjoy learning about the Fukushima environment and sustainable development goals (SDGs).

 cloud chamber

-▲This shows radiation made visible in a cloud chamber.
+▲Observe radiation in action through a cloud chamber.

-Get to know the actual earth as though you’re holding it in your hand.
+Experience the Earth as if you’re holding it in your hands.

 “Hands-on Earth”

-“Hands-on Earth”is a digital globe that shows real-time weather, winds, and ocean currents.
+“Hands-on Earth” is a digital globe that displays real-time weather, wind patterns, and ocean currents.

 Hands-on Earth